 Learn from my mistakes!

-Chichen Itza Tip #6 – Don’t Forget About the OTHER Mayan Ruins
+Tip #6 – Don’t Forget About the OTHER Mayan Ruins

 If you’re coming from Tulum or Cancun, you likely won’t be able to visit Uxmal, but you could overnight in Valladolid and make a visit to the nearby ruins at Ek Balam!

-A Few FAQs About Visting Chichen Itza Mexico
+FAQs About Visiting Chichen Itza

 Pro Tip: You can get into Chichen Itza for free if you’re a Mexican citizen (on Sundays), under 13 years old, a student, a teacher, or a senior with valid ID.

 When’s the best time to visit Chichen Itza?

 Visiting Chichen Itza, Mexico is an absolute must on your trip to the Yucatan Peninsula, and you won’t regret learning all about the ancient Mayan culture.